skip to main content

 Please note, membership is required to accept a DCU vehicle loan.
 Click here for more information about membership eligibility.

-What Types of Incentives Do Dealerships Offer?
+What Types of Incentives Do Car Dealerships Offer?

 • Low- or no-interest financing.
 These deals might be presented as 0% interest, low annual percentage rate (APR), or low-interest introductory offers.
 They typically offer interest rates from 0% to 5%, if you have the excellent credit required to qualify.
 If you are eligible for a very low interest rate, it’s unlikely you’ll be able to negotiate any other discounts on the price of the car.
 So, while you may pay the asking price for the car, you won’t pay much, if any, interest.

 • Rebates, customer cash, and bonus cash.
-Dealers have many ways of promoting “cash” incentives – but be sure to read the fine print.
+Dealers have many ways of promoting “cash” incentives, but be sure to read the fine print.
 Usually, this cash is applied to your down payment, or it can be applied to the finance price of a lease.
 There may also be conditions applied to certain offers.
 For example, you may qualify for a “loyalty bonus” if you can prove you are buying the same make of car you already own.
-Sometimes cash offers require that you finance the loan through the manufacturer’s finance company – which means you’ll have to accept the interest rate they offer you.
+Sometimes cash offers require that you finance the loan through the manufacturer’s finance company, which means you’ll have to accept the interest rate they offer you.

 Compare Costs:

-option 1:
+CostsOption 1:

 cash incentive

-option 2:
+Option 2:

 0% financing